Yraimtj/Rhymes_ObjDet_project/Readme.md

 Now we can run Docker container:

 ```
-    docker run --name=tf_container_cpu -it $USER/tensorflow-serving-devel-gpu
+    docker run --name=tf_container_cpu -it $USER/tensorflow-serving-devel-cpu
 ```
 If everything works as expected, congratulations!
 You are now in the Shell of TensorFlow Serving Docker container.

-- copy the model in the container
+	- *copy the model in the container*

 First create a working directory from shell in the running container: